-Navigate to More Services > Security + Identity > Security Center and on the Security Center - Overview blade, click Partner solutions.
-Existing Security Center aware application gateways show in the Partner Solutions blade.
+Navigate to All services > Security + Identity > Security Center and on Security Center - Overview, click Partner solutions.
+Existing Security Center aware application gateways show in the Partner Solutions page.

-Click Link app to open the Link Applications blade, here you are given the options to select existing applications.
+Click Link app to open Link Applications, here you are given the options to select existing applications.
 Choose the applications to protect and click OK.
 This does not add the web application to the backend pool of the application gateway.
 This sets the resources as a protected resource so Security Center can track it.
-To add the resource as a backend pool member, this must be done on the application gateway, from the current blade you can click Solution console to be taken to the application gateway resource where you can add the web application to the backend pool.
+To add the resource as a backend pool member, this must be done on the application gateway, from the current page you can click Solution console to be taken to the application gateway resource where you can add the web application to the backend pool.

 Security Center tracks applications added to an application gateway as a protected resource.
 It monitors the health of this resource and ensures that it is protected by an application gateway.
 The next step is to add the private IP, public IP, or NIC of your virtual machine to the backend pool of the application gateway.
 Until this is done an additional recommendation of Finalize application protection is shown until the resource is added.

 Within Security Center navigate to DETECTION > Security Alerts.
 Here you find WAF alerts for your application gateways.
 Alerts are broken down by WAF rule.